 Finding an internship

-There are various ways to find an internship post.
+There are various ways to find an internship.
 You can use your own network or, for example, approach lecturers.
-The following websites can help you in your search for an internship post:
+You might also want to search the following websites:

 Applying for an internship

-Prepare a separate resume that targets your qualifications to each internship.
-Most companies want to hire students who are intellectually curious and demonstrate academic achievement in the field they are applying to.
-Also include details about volunteer positions or significant accomplishments in school.
+In order to obtain an interview you should submit a clean CV and cover letter.
+It is key that you prepare a separate application that describes your qualifications depending on each job offer.
+Most companies want to hire students who are intellectually curious and have good grades.
+You may also want to include details about volunteer positions or notable accomplishments.
 Your application for an internship should be as serious and professional as an application for a job or university program.